 defined in the

-Since changing the default storage engine only affects new tables
+Since changing the default storage engine only affects newly

-as they are created, run all your application installation and setup steps
+created tables, run your application installation and setup steps

-to confirm that everything installs properly.
-Then
+to confirm that everything installs properly, then exercise the

-exercise all the

-application features to make sure all the data loading, editing, and
+application features to make sure the data loading, editing, and

 querying features work.
-If a table relies on
+If a table relies on a feature that is

 If you did not make a deliberate decision about the storage